 \section{Problem Formulation}

 We apply NAS techniques to assist the design of ML models for routability prediction.
-At post-placement stage, each layout is tessellated into $w\times h$ tiles, then its input feature $X_i \in \mathcal{R}^{w\times h \times c}$ is comprised of $c$ different two-dimensional feature maps.
+After placement, a layout is tessellated into $w\times h$ tiles, then its input feature $X_i \in \mathbb{R}^{w\times h \times c}$ is comprised of $c$ different two-dimensional feature maps.
 The ground-truth label is collected after detailed routing finishes.
-Based on the extracted features and label, the routability prediction tasks are formulated below.
+Based on the extracted features and label, the routability prediction tasks can be formulated below: